wp-plugins/greek-sort/readme.txt

 == Support ==
 This plugin is supported by ghcrows13 and NickIronGate.
-Contact us via email to submit bugs or feature requests.
+Contact us via the support tab to submit bugs or feature requests.

 == Story ==
-George created this plugin during an internship at Irongate Creative.
+George (ghcrows13) created this plugin during his internship at Irongate Creative.
 He's returned to school now, and is busy being a student, but we will continue to provide regular support.